updated on January 6th, 2023

 San Francisco was made for walking

 If you’re like us, you’ll end up walking so much that you burn off the calories you ate at one of the thousands of outstanding restaurants in the area.
 On our first trip, I planned my outfits to look more “cute” and less “utility.”
 This means I brought my “cute” tennis shoes, which hardly passed for tennis shoes at all.
-I also brought some stylish flats that look awesome with a dress but prove terrible for long distances.
 I knew we would be by the ocean so I also brought flip-flops.
 And, of course, I brought several “cute” outfits to match my shoe choices.
 (I’ve learned a lot about packing light since that first trip!)

 I’m a huge supporter of blister band-aids.
 Stick one over a blister and they act like a second layer of skin.
 If we hadn’t used these, we probably wouldn’t have discovered much of the city.
 Also another reason never to leave home without packing a basic travel first aid kit!

 If you’re in shape, bike SF

 San Francisco is super bike-friendly.
 Bike rental in San Francisco is a breeze and you’ll see bike rental places all over the city.
-You’ll also see lots of people biking.
+You’ll also see lots of other people biking.
 If you’re in shape and can handle the steep hills, consider this method of getting around San Francisco!
-We especially suggest renting a bike to explore Golden Gate Park, or doing the tourist thing and riding one over the bridge to Sausalito.
+We especially suggest renting a bike to explore Golden Gate Park, or doing the tourist thing and riding a bike on the Golden Gate Bridge.
 The fresh ocean air is truly exhilarating while taking in the sights, and you’ll get from point A to point B a bit faster than on foot.

 Use Google Maps to get around San Francisco

 During our trip, I found that Google Maps was, by far, the best way to get directions and plan travel time.
-It even had a great option for navigating transit, both Muni and BART.
+It offers directions for walking, as well as navigating transit.
 There’s a plethora of apps for getting around the city, but trusty Google had our backs consistently.

 Pay attention to city events